ernestyalumni/CompPhys/Cpp/README.md

 Hjorth-Jensen's material motivated me to (try to) dive deeper into C++ and so I picked up Bjarne Stroustrup's **A Tour of C++** (Addison-Wesley Professional, 2013).
 This book is based on **C++11** and I suspect that a lot of computational physics code was written *before* this 2011 (keep in mind that I still need to find a good book for C++14).
 I include code for Stroustrup's **A Tour of C++** in the `./tour` subdirectory.

+> C++ feels like a new language.
+That is, I can express my ideas more clearly, more simply, and more directly in C++11 than I could in C++98.
+Furthermore, the resulting programs are better checked by the compiler and run faster. -*Bjarne Stroustrup*

 You're (as I was) reading Hjorth-Jensen's excellent lecture notes (latest I found is from 2015) on Computational Physics (with an emphasis on C++).
 You want to run the C++ code *simultaneously* as you are reading, as I found that I learn *much* faster watching how the code works than a book explanation - along with playing around with the code "in real-time" (it makes learning fun!).
 But you don't know which code follows along which part of the lectures.
 So I'll try to make a listing (a dictionary) or index of code to lecture, below.

 P.S.
 There are some non-trivial typos both in the code and lecture that made the material confusing to understand (as in, did he really mean that?) and some things weren't obvious to me when I read it, and so I try to make sense of it in my notes in [CompPhys.pdf](https://github.com/ernestyalumni/CompPhys/blob/master/LaTeXandpdfs/CompPhys.pdf) and have my own code type-ups here in this repository, even though there's the [CompPhys repository](https://github.com/CompPhysics).